 Note: The dates and cashews can be replaced with maple syrup and a different variety of nut as desired.

 - Chia seeds are loaded with health benefits.
 They are rich in powerful antioxidants, which may help fight off toxins in your body.
 Most of the carbs in chia seeds are in the form of fiber, so it is a low-carb food that helps you feel fuller for longer.
-Plus, they are an good source of plant-based protein and omega 3s, which is especially helpful if you are on a vegan diet.
+Plus, they are a good source of plant-based protein and omega-3s, which is especially helpful if you are on a vegan diet.

-- Almond, soy, and oat milk , or any type of milk, is suitable for this Matcha Chia Pudding recipe.
-Soy and oat milk are creamier, where as almond milk is lighter.
+- Almond, soy, and oat milk, or any type of milk, is suitable for this Matcha Chia Pudding recipe.
+Soy and oat milk are creamier, whereas almond milk is lighter.
 (Soy milk typically has the most protein.)
 Coconut milk has a rich, tropical flavor and a creamy consistency, but it is higher in saturated fats.
 Rice milk is a good option if you have allergies, as it is free from common allergens like nuts, soy, and gluten.
-Hemp milk has a slightly nutty flavor and is a good source of omega-3 fatty acids, but may not be as readily available as other nondairy milks.
+Hemp milk has a slightly nutty flavor and is a good source of omega-3 fatty acids, but it may not be as readily available as other nondairy milks.

 - Dates are naturally sweet and can be used as a healthier alternative to refined sugars.
 Due to their high fiber content, they can help promote a feeling of fullness.
 Including dates in your meals or snacks may help control hunger and prevent overeating.